cozy/cozy-browser-sdk/api.md

 This is just an example but if you want to work with Emails for example, you'll just need to add `Message` as a cozy-permission and name it as a docType in the define function.

-Also, in cozy, if the data-system doesn't recognize a docType name, it will create a new one and you'll be able to interact with it.
+Also, in Cozy, if the data-system doesn't recognize a docType name, it will create a new one and you'll be able to interact with it.

 #### What are `attributes`?